can build your own copper art sprinkler with parts from the local

 Testing has shown that the single prong design isn't adequate, when the ground gets saturated, your art falls over!
 You'll spend many hours making your sprinklers, and by the time you finish, you'll be glad you used the finest components.

 The Dream Sprayer bushings are precision machined to fit exactly, you get all the component part numbers for stock items at national stores, complete directions, and email or telephone support.

-for the bushing, from injection molded nylon, to force fit rubber retainers.
+designs for the bushing, from injection molded nylon, to force fit rubber retainers.
 They all have advantages and drawbacks.
+The

-The Dream Sprayer design has them all beat, with a spins effortlessly with the greatest volume at the lowest pressure (30 psi) of any sprinkler.
-The greatest volume, because the design allows flow through the bushing than any other.
-And at the lowest lowest pressure, because of the ingenious design for the swivel
+Dream Sprayer design has them all beat, with a bushing that spins effortlessly with the greatest volume at the lowest pressure (30 psi) of any sprinkler.
+The greatest volume, because the design allows more water to flow through the bushing than any other.
+And at the lowest pressure, because of the ingenious design for the swivel